ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 5. Successful connection from remote network (host machine) to the internal networks (a ping to the kali machine and a curl to the web server in the DMZ suffice)

 **You have two options for this task:**
-1. Use the OpenVPN installing wizard for the initial setup process and document thoroughly what is happening under the hood when you are creating the VPN connection in addition to the above this option focuses more on your understanding and documentation of the process.
+1. Use the OpenVPN installing wizard for the initial setup process and document thoroughly what is happening under the hood when you are creating the VPN connection.
+In addition to the above, this option focuses more on your understanding and documentation of the process.
-2. Manually create all the required interface/firewall rules and provide images of this process, this option focuses more on youre technical solutions.
+2. Manually create all the required interface/firewall rules and provide images of this process.
+This option focuses more on you're technical solutions.

 ### C) What type of tunnel did you create for the VPN connection?

-Briefly explain what kind of tunnel you created for the VPN connection and explain what are the differences between split-tunnel & full-runnel VPN connections.
+Briefly explain what kind of tunnel you created for the VPN connection and explain what are the differences between split-tunnel & full-tunnel VPN connections.

 ---